-"I agree" response lacks additional 3E insight or references to other materials.
+"I agree" (this statement alone is not enough.
+It needs additional 3E insight, references, or other supporting materials.

 "This is what we learned in class" without any additional references to specific concepts covered in class/readings or without any additional to specific references.